underscoreio/essential-scala/src/pages/intro/object-literals.md

 * Write an object definition with a method called `square` that squares its input.
 * Write an object definition for a person with a `firstName` and a `lastName`.
 Write an object with a method that takes your person object and combines the `firstName` and `lastName` into a `String`.
 What is the type of this method?
 Can we call this method with other objects?
+* Are methods values?
+Why might this be the case?